-Q5 Which of the following services do we need more of?
-Right Amount Need a little more Need alot more Don't Know Mental health clinic services Crisis services Respite services Peer drop-in, wellness, or socialization services Services to get basic needs met (food, clothing, hygiene products) Transportation to appointments Help finding the right health care provider Q6 Do we need more serv vices for the follow Right Amount wing populations?
-Need a little more Need alot more Don't Know Homeless individuals Tagit / anoant Individuals with frequent mental health crises Individuals with frequent visits to the emergency room Individuals with frequent arrests for mental health related behaviors Individuals with both mental health and substance use disorders Individuals at-risk of institutional care for a mental health illness Q7 Are there any other se rvices or populat ions that we should b e prioritizing?
+Q5 Which of the following Which of the following services do we need more of? - Right Amount Need a little more Need alot more Don't Know Mental health clinic services Crisis services Respite services Peer drop-in, wellness, or socialization services Services to get basic needs met (food, clothing, hygiene products) Transportation to appointments Help finding the right health care provider Q6 Do we need more serv vices for the follov Right Amount wing populations?
+Need a little more Need alot more Don't Know Homeless individuals Individuals with frequent mental health crises Individuals with frequent visits to the emergency room Individuals with frequent arrests for mental health related behaviors Individuals with both mental health and substance use disorders Individuals at-risk of institutional care for a mental health illness Q7 Are there any other se ervices or populat tions that we should b e prioritizing?